 - 94-28 Presbytery minutes shall be maintained in English in addition to any other language the court wishes to maintain, and this edition shall be rendered in a timely fashion.
-(Minutes, 14-38) The 15th General Assembly reaffirmed this action.
-(Minutes, 15-39) - 95-10 Boundaries of the Mid-Atlantic and Southeast Presbyteries are realigned to move five churches formerly in the Mid-Atlantic Presbytery into the Southeast Presbytery.
-These churches are Community Bible Church (Highlands, NC), Plumtree (Plumtree, NC), Grace and Cornerstone (both of Franklin, NC) and Harvest Church (Asheville, NC).
-(Minutes, 15-28) COA clarified geographic boundaries encompassing the above to be that portion of North Carolina west of State Routes #221 and #194. - 97-08 The boundaries of St. Andrews Presbytery (Argentina) are extended to include the Entre Rios and Santa Fe provinces.
-(Minutes, 17-25) - 97-09 The Proposed Partnership Agreement between the St. Andrews Presbytery and the General Assembly (October 28-29, 1996) is ratified.
-(Minutes, 17-25) - 98-03 The Assembly instructs all Presbyteries to use the forms included as attachments to the EPC Procedure Manual for Ministerial and Candidates Committee (Third Edition) both as a check list of proper procedure and as a convenient way of recording that required actions have been taken.
-(Minutes, 18-30) - 98-04 The Assembly instructs all Presbyteries to review the style of their minutes to insure that a basic understanding of the actions taken by the Presbytery can be obtained from the body of the minutes, per se, without reference to any attachments.
-(Minutes, 18-30) The 32^{nd} General Assembly modified the way terms of call may be recorded in the minutes (Act 12-11, p.
-169).

-- 98-05 The Assembly instructs all Presbyteries to supply the Presbytery Review Committee with certified copies of the pages of their Minutes subject to review as they appear in the official minute books of the Presbytery at least five weeks prior to the meeting date of the next General Assembly.
-(Minutes, 18-30) - 98-15 The Assembly approves the following addition to the Procedure Manual for Ministerial and Candidates Committees:
+(Minutes 14-38) The 15th General Assembly (1995) reaffirmed this action.
+(Minutes 15-39) - 95-10 Boundaries of the Presbyteries of the Mid-Atlantic and Southeast are realigned to move five churches formerly in Mid-Atlantic into Southeast.
+These churches are Community Bible Church (Highlands, N.C.), Plumtree (Plumtree, N.C.), Grace and Cornerstone (both of Franklin, N.C.), and Harvest Church (Asheville, N.C.).
+(Minutes 15-28) COA clarified geographic boundaries encompassing the above to be that portion of North Carolina west of State Routes 221 and 194. - 97-08 The boundaries of St. Andrews Presbytery (Argentina) are extended to include the Entre Rios and Santa Fe provinces.
+(Minutes 17-25) - 97-09 The Proposed Partnership Agreement between the St. Andrews Presbytery and the General Assembly (October 28-29, 1996) is ratified.
+(Minutes 17-25) - 98-03 The Assembly instructs all Presbyteries to use the forms included as attachments to the EPC Procedure Manual for Ministerial and Candidates Committee (Third Edition) both as a checklist of proper procedure and as a convenient way of recording that required actions have been taken.
+(Minutes 18-30) - 98-04 The Assembly instructs all Presbyteries to review the style of their minutes to ensure that a basic understanding of the actions taken by the Presbytery can be obtained from the body of the Minutes per se, without reference to any attachments.
+(Minutes 18-30) The 32nd General Assembly modified the way terms of call may be recorded in the minutes (Act 12-11, p.
+191). - 98-05 The Assembly instructs all Presbyteries to supply the Presbytery Review Committee with certified copies of the pages of their Minutes subject to review as they appear in the official minute books of the Presbytery at least five weeks prior to the meeting date of the next General Assembly.
+(Minutes 18-30) - 98-15 The Assembly approves the following addition to the Procedure Manual for Ministerial and Candidates Committees:

 Presbyteries shall perform a background investigation on all individuals seeking candidacy or membership in their Presbytery.
-This investigation of public records shall include at least a verification of social security number, criminal history and motor vehicle driving history.
+This investigation of public records shall include at least a verification of social security number, criminal history, and motor vehicle driving history.
 Also, as part of the reception process, references must be checked.
-(Minutes, 18-41)
+(Minutes 18-41)